-The common LGR consists of a list of code points or sequences defining the merged repertoire as well as a set of mappings providing the variant relations between these repertoire items.
+The Common LGR consists of a list of code points or sequences defining the merged repertoire as well as a set of mappings providing the variant relations between these repertoire items.

 In addition, the file contains a merged set of Whole-Label Evaluation (WLE) rules for the root zone.
 Each code point in the file is annotated with the Unicode version in which it was first assigned, and the scripts in which it is used.
+Code points that are marked "out-of-repertoire" by a reflexive variant mapping of type "out-of-repertoire-var" in any element LGR are shown as part of the merged LGR only if they occur in at least one element LGR without such mapping.

-Each of the script-specific files contains all the Label Generation Rules applicable to labels from that script, and only those rules.
-These files are called Element LGRs.
+Each of the script-specific Element LGR files contains all the Label Generation Rules applicable to labels from that script, and only those rules.
 Each file contains a description, a repertoire with optional variants, and WLE Rules, as well as detailed references that link each included code point to a reference that provides data justifying that code point's inclusion.